datacraft-dsc/DEPs/12/README.md

 Each activity addresses a different use case, and therefore impacts the provenance metadata.

 -  Publishing
-  - the "op:this" property must be present in the *entity* JSON object.
+  - the "opf:this" property must be present in the *entity* JSON object.

 - Importing
-  - the "op:this" property must be present in the *entity* JSON object.
+  - the "opf:this" property must be present in the *entity* JSON object.

 - Invoking an operation
-  - the "op:this" property must be present in the *entity* JSON object.
+  - the "opf:this" property must be present in the *entity* JSON object.
   - A list of entities that were consumed by this operation as inputs.

 #### Properties of activity
 Activities must declare

-- an identifier, which must be a qualified name as defined by Prov-DM.
+- an identifier, which must be a qualified name as defined by Provenance Data model.
 - a "prov:type" property, indicating the type of the activity, as described above.
-- if the "prov:type" is `operation`, it must contain `op:params` and `op:results` properties.
+- if the "prov:type" is `operation`, it must contain `opf:params` and `opf:results` properties.
 These are the inputs to, and output from, the invoke operation.

 It is recommended that activities declare
 -  start and endtime properties